Quadriffis/immortal-millionaire/1 - lose weight.md

 It all started as a bet with my mother.
 At the time I was in highschool and intensively practiced trampolining.
 Think gymnastics, only on trampolines (it's an olympic sport I kid you not).

 While I was running on a teenager metabolism training 5 times a week, my body did not so much say 'jock' as it did 'meh'.
-My mom commented on this as some point, which led me to confidently proclaim "I bet you I can get ripped within 4 weeks".
+My mom commented on this at some point, which led me to confidently proclaim "I bet you I can get ripped within 4 weeks".
 And so it began.

-You see, at this point I did not know biology the way I did now.
+You see, at this point I did not know biology the way I do now.
 I mostly grabbed things my brain rewarded me serotonin and dopamine with:

 - Energy drinks (4 cans mid day? sure)
 - Cookies (google 'roze koek' for dutch delicacy)